-Development and Signing of Performance Agreements & Assessment of all employees Assessment of all employees Assessment of all employees Internal Audit and Audit Committee Charters Approved Internal & Audit Committee Charters Ensure that there is credible Internal Audit Charter that should serves as terms of reference for the IA and AC Approved Internal Audit Charter and Audit Committee Charter Develop and implement the approved Internal Audit and Audit Committee charter Develop and implement the approved Internal Audit and Audit Committee charter Develop and implement the approved Internal Audit and Audit Committee charter Approved Internal Audit Plan Approved Internal Audit Plan Approved Internal Audit Plan 1 ' Implement the approved internal Audit plan and provide advices to improve the internal controls process, risk management process and governance processed Implement the approved internal Audit plan and provide advices to improve the internal controls process, risk management process and governance processed AGSA Action Plan Approved AG Action Plan Approved AGSA Action Plan Develop and implement the Approved AGSA Action Plan to achieve Unqualified with findings Develop and implement the Approved AGSA Action Plan to achieve Unqualified with findings Develop and implement the Approved AGSA Action Plan to achieve Unqualified with findings Combine Assurance framework and plan Combined Assurance Framework approved To ensure that there is a coordinated effort from various assurance providers to mitigate risk that can affect or impair on the objectives, vision and Assurance Plan Approve the combine assurance framework and plan Implement the combined assurance framework and plan Implement the combined assurance framework and plan

-ICT Audits New Application Control Audit Report Outsource the ICT audits Outsource the ICT audits Institutional Performance To acquire and implement electronic performance management system Acquisition of electronic performance system Implementation and review Implementation and review Lack of Assessment Tool for the performance of Audit Committee The Audit Committee is not assessed.
+Development and Signing of Performance Agreements & Assessment of all employees Assessment of all employees Assessment of all employees Internal Audit and Audit Committee Charters Approved Internal & Audit Committee Charters Ensure that there is credible Internal Audit Charter that should serves as terms of reference for the IA and AC Approved Internal Audit Charter and Audit Committee Charter 11 Develop and implement the approved Internal Audit and Audit Committee charter Develop and implement the approved Internal Audit and Audit Committee charter Approved Internal Audit Plan Approved Internal Audit Plan Provide consulting and assurance service through the approved internal audit plan Approved Internal Audit Plan provide advices to improve the internal controls process, risk management process and governance processed Implement the approved internal Audit plan and provide advices to improve the internal controls process, risk management process and governance processed Implement the approved internal Audit plan and provide advices to improve the internal controls process, risk management process and governance processed AGSA Action Plan Approved AG Action Plan Approved AGSA Action Plan Approved AGSA Action Plan Develop and implement the Approved AGSA Action Plan to achieve Unqualified with findings Develop and implement the Approved AGSA Action Plan to achieve Unqualified with findings Combine Assurance framework and plan Combined Assurance Framework approved To ensure that there is a coordinated effort from various assurance providers to mitigate risk that can affect or impair on the objectives, vision and Assurance Plan Approve the combine assurance framework and plan Implement the combined assurance framework and plan Implement the combined assurance framework and plan mission of the organization ICT Audits New Identify ICT Risk and gaps in the ICT environment ICT Report on the Application Control Audit Report Outsource the ICT audits Outsource the ICT audits Institutional Performance Manual Performance Management system To acquire and implement electronic performance management system Acquisition of electronic performance system Acquisition of electronic performance system ^ Implementation and review Lack of Assessment Tool for the performance of Audit Committee The Audit Committee is not assessed.
 To ensure that Audit Committee are assessed for purposes of improving their performance.
 Develop and implement assessment Tool.
-Continuous assessment and evaluation.
-Continuous assessment and evaluation.
-Non-implementation of Auditor General's findings, Internal Audit findings and Audit Committee Resolutions.
-Auditor General's findings, Internal Audit findings and Internal Audit findings and Audit General's and internal audit findings and Audit committee Resolution General's Action Plan; Internal Audit action plan and Audit Committee Resolutions implementation tool.
-General's Action Plan; Internal Audit Implement Auditor General's Action Plan; Internal Audit Action plan and Audit Committee Resolutions implementation tool.
-Approval and implementation of Internal audit Plan Audit Plan To implement all the internal audit project in the internal audit plan Complete all internal audit project on the approved plan Complete all internal audit project on the approved plan Complete all internal audit project on the approved plan Reporting to Council by audit Committee Signed Audit Committee Reports.
+Continuous assessment and evaluation. of Auditor General's findings, Internal Internal Audit findings and Resolve Auditor General's findings, Internal Audit findings and Audit Committee Resolutions.
+General's and internal audit findings and Audit committee Resolution Internal Audit action plan and Audit Committee Resolutions implementation tool.
+General's Action Plan; Internal Audit Action Plan and Audit Committee Resolutions implementation tool.
+Implement Auditor General's Action Plan; Internal Audit Action plan and Audit Committee Resolutions implementation tool.
+Approval and implementation of Internal audit Plan Audit Plan To implement all the internal audit project in the internal audit plan Internal audit reports Complete all internal audit project on the approved plan approved plan Complete all internal audit project on the approved plan · · Signed Audit Committee Reports.
 Quarterly Audit Committee Reports to Council.
-Quarterly Audit Committee Reports to Council.
-Quarterly Audit
+Quarterly Audit Committee Reports to Quarterly Audit

-Non implementation Poor mitigation of the Strategic risks Reduction of Risks Fast track progress on t neContinuous Continuous
+Non implementation Poor mitigation of the Strategic risks Reduction of Risks Fast track progress on the Continuous Continuous

 of identified strategic risk. mitigated timeously as mitigation of risk. implementation of implementation of

-Risks mitigation - planned.
-Report progress on quarter ly mitigation factors. mitigation factors.
+Risks mitigation planned.
+Report progress on quarterly mitigation factors.

-strategies basis to Audit Committee &
+strategies basis to Audit Committee & - -

 Council.

-Report progress on mitigation n
+Report progress on mitigation

 of risk management

 committee meeting